 Here's my quick-fire list for cooking scallops to perfection

 - Before you start cooking scallops make sure the scallops are very very dry.
 I suggest placing them on a paper towel with a paper towel on top till you're ready to start cooking.
 This is the largest mistake cooks make when cooking scallops.
 If you try to cook them, and they're not very dry, the scallops will only steam in the pan.
 Which results in no color on the scallops.

 - Pay close attention to the heat level.
 Sadly, Chefs state to cook scallops with a screaming hot pan.
 They are very wrong with that statement that gets repeated often, flat wrong.
 Forget all about that falsely stated non-fact.
 Cooking scallops just like the photos in this article are accomplished by using med/high heat.
 If the pan was screaming hot the scallops would begin to caramelize extremely quickly resulting in two things.
 Overcooked scallops and burnt edges around the scallop.
 Scallops have a good amount of natural sugars in them and they will burn easily.

-- The kind of fat/oil you cook scallops in is of make it or break it importance.
+- The kind of fat/oil you cook scallops in is of making it or break it importance.
 Oils/Fats with low smoke points cause discolorations, also the Oil/Fat oxidize which is the oil breaking down.
-Which means the Oil/Fat molecular makeup has changed which results in a bad or bitter taste.
+This means the Oil/Fat molecular makeup has changed which results in a bad or bitter taste.

 - Suggested Oil = Peanut Oil (Very High Smoke Point) 440

 - Suggested Fat = Clarified Butter ( Smoke Point Around 400 and Up Depending on the Butter Quality) Normal butter (350)

 - Do Not Add any more than the needed amount of Oil/Fat to the pan.
 If you do, your shallow frying and no longer searing scallops.